 Infectious diseases are diseases people get from other people.
-They are caused by germs and viruses that can spread from person to person, animal to a person, or person to animal.
+They are caused by germs and viruses that can be transmitted from person to person, animal to a person, or person to animal.
 Animals can start spreading diseases.
-Pet dogs and cats probably do not spread this disease.
+Pet dogs and cats do not spread the diseases.

 In history, infectious diseases have caused large outbreaks among humans.
-The following table is a brief record of several pandemics in history and within recent decades.
+The following table provides a brief record of several pandemics in history and within recent decades.

-Time Place and Event Casualty 430B.C 427B.C.
-The great plague of Athens One third of the population of Athens, Greece got sick and died.
-541A.D 542A.D.
-The Justinian plague of the Mediterranean The Byzantine empire lost roughly 20-25% of its population.
-1347A.D 1351A.D.
-Second plague pandemic (black death) Nearly a third of the European population died.
-1918A.D 1919A.D.
-"Spanish" flu, which actually started in the middle of the United States and spread to the whole world.
-About 1 billion people worldwide were infected, and between 25 and 40 millions of people died.
-Its global average fatality rate was about 2.5-5%.
-This was caused by a corona virus, which is related to COVID-19 but is not exactly the same.
+Time Place and Event Casualty

+430B.C427B.C.
+The great plague of Athens One third of the population of Athens

+got sick and died.

+541A.D542A.D.
+The Justinian plague of the The Byzantine empire lost roughly 20-

+Mediterranean 25% of its population.

+1347A.D1351A.D.
+Second plague pandemic (black Nearly a third of the European

+death) population died.

+1918A.D1919A.D.
+Spanish flu About 1 billion people worldwide were

+infected, and between 25 and 40

+millions of people were killed.
+Its global

+average fatality rate was about 2.5-5%.

+This was caused by a corona virus,

+which is related to COVID-19 but is not

+exactly the same.

 2003A.D.
-SARS corona virus influenza 349 cases of death 2009A.D.
+SARS corona virus influenza 349 cases of death

+2009A.D.
 The Influenza A,H1N1 virus About 18,500 people died worldwide.

-2018A.D 2020A.D.
-Ebola pandemic of The Democratic Republic of the Congo By the end of 2019, the Ebola pandemic caused more than 2000 deaths.
-It was caused by a corona virus, related to COVID-19 but not the same.
+2018A.D2020A.D.
+Ebola pandemic of The By the end of 2019, the pandemic

+Democratic Republic of the caused more than 2000 deaths.

+Congo

 Middle and high school students who use this workbook can access more detailed information on the Internet.
-The U.S. Centers for Disease Control website is an important source.
+The U.S. Centers for Disease Control is an important source.
 The World Health Organization is collecting information world-wide.
-Johns Hopkins School of Medicine publishes daily statistics.
 Scientists of many nations have contributed useful information to the world in this field.
 Among the children reading this book are future scientists, epidemiologists, doctors and nurses who will do research in the fields of infectious diseases, public health, and medical care.
 You will be able to help our future generations to understand diseases and prevent them in a better way, so that they can live in a safer home and a safer planet.